Safety Tips for Teen Drivers

 Teen drivers are inexperienced and immature, and even with significant practice, they do not necessarily have the skills to drive safely and avoid accidents.
 Some are easily distracted, while others are extremely nervous.

 If you have been involved in a car accident caused by a teen driver, seek legal help.
-The South Florida car accident attorneys at the Leifer Law Firm can hold the liable parties responsible.
+The South Florida car accident attorneys at Leifer & Ramirez can hold the liable parties responsible.
 Call our office at 561-660-9421 or fill out the online form to schedule a free consultation.